US debt ceiling analysis: Why haven’t the markets started to sell off aggressively? Some have already

 2: Short sellers are proving too sensitive

-When the market is net short, it does not take much to rally as short sellers have to buy back when they come to square their positions.
-When the trader mentality is short, any upside surprise is inflated.
-That’s what we saw last week with the seeming progressive bi-partisan talks for a temporary lifting of the US debt ceiling.
-This is preventing any prolonged equity weakness.
+When the market is net short, it does not take much to rally as short sellers have to buy back when they come to square their short positions.
+When the trader mentality is short, any upside surprise is artificially inflated therefore.
+That’s what we saw last week with equities rallying on the seeming progressive bi-partisan talks for a temporary lifting of the US debt ceiling.
+This is preventing any prolonged equity weakness, for now.

 The Fed’s QE policy and lack of tapering is keeping investors interested and looking for long opportunities.
 The Fed had of course been expected to taper $85bn of monthly purchases to at least $75bn in September.
 This was not forthcoming and so as such, the market is happy to rest on the belief that the Fed will remain proactive in case market risks start to escalate.